vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 ```

 ## Summary
-In this article we've seen how we can set different values for a configuration variable per environment.
+In this article, we've seen how we can set different values for a configuration variable per environment.
 Hope it helps!